Global Regularity for Gravity Unstable Muskat Bubbles: Introduction

 From the previous considerations, it is an important question to determine under which conditions the solution exists and remains regular globally in time.
 For the non-surface tension case, the global existence in the stable setting was first obtained for small enough initial data in subcritical norms, allowing both density and viscosity jumps \cite{SCH04,CG07,EM11, CGS16} and later for some critical norms \cite{BSW14,CGSV17}.
 Very recently, global well-posedness results appeared that allow initial data of \textit{medium} size in critical spaces, meaning initial data explicitly bounded independent of any parameter: first only for the density jump case \cite{CCGS13,CCGRS16,Cam17,Cam20}, and later extended to the density-viscosity jump case \cite{GGPS19}.
 In particular in \cite{GGPS19} there is a medium-size bound for the initial data that is independent of any parameter of the system when $|A_\mu|=1$, and that value of the bound for the initial data is improved when $|A_\mu|<1$.
 In all these results, the magnitude of the slope of the first derivative appears as a crucial quantity.
 However, this restriction is removed in \cite{CordobaLazar2018,GancedoLazar2020} by assuming smallness in the critical $L^2$ based Sobolev norm.

 On the other hand, in the unstable scenario, the problem is ill-posed in all Sobolev spaces $H^s$, $s>0$ \cite{GGPS19}, unless surface tension is taken into account.
 In that case, surface tension controls the instabilities at large scales, giving well-posedness.
 Classical results for this scenario can be found in \cite{DuchonRobert1984,Chen93,ES97}.
-See the recent work \cite{NguyenST2019} for low regularity initial data.
+See the recent work \cite{NguyenST2019} for low regularity initial data, and \cite{1905.05370} for weak solutions constructed by interpreting the Muskat problem as a gradient flow in a product Wasserstein space.
 Unstable scenarios are known \cite{Ott97} which exhibit exponential growth locally in time of low order norms \cite{GHS07}, and finger shaped unstable stationary solutions were also studied \cite{EM11}.
 In particular, Rayleigh-Taylor stable solutions with surface tension converge to the solution without surface tension \cite{Ambrose2014} with optimal decay rate or low regularity \cite{FlynnNguyen2020}.
 Here, this is not the case as the scenario we deal with is Rayleigh-Taylor unstable.
 Recently, while writing this paper, unstable fluid layers have been proved to exist globally in time for initial near flat configurations \cite{GG-BS2019}.

 In this paper, we aim to improve the understanding of the effects produced by the surface tension for bubble-shaped interfaces.
 In particular, we consider the movement of fluid bubbles under the effect of gravity in another fluid with both different densities and viscosities.
 This is a highly unstable situation, as the Rayleigh-Taylor condition cannot hold for a closed curve.
 The function that provides the Rayleigh-Taylor condition has mean zero in this scenario.
 Moreover, as one expects, we will show that a less dense bubble moves upwards.
 But this means that on the top part of the interface, the less viscous fluid may push the more viscous one and the denser one is on top of the lighter one: both classic conditions in the linear Rayleigh-Taylor analysis are violated here.
 So that in our scenario, gravity effects make hard to find global-in-time control.
 Previous results dealing with this setting \cite{CP93,YT11,YT12} assumed no gravity force (i.e., $g=0$ or no density jump) and required small initial data in high regularity spaces (such as $H^r$ for $r\geq 4$).